cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/context/request.md

 Retrieve `multipart.Form.Value` by name and return the first value of the given name.

-> Note: This function supports obtaining values from content-type of application/x-www form urlencoded and multipart/form data.
+> Note: This function supports obtaining values from content-type of application/x-www form urlencoded and multipart/form data, and does not support obtaining file values.

 Function Signature: